Conflict Zone: Gameplay

-In some cases, the player may also employ artificial intelligence commanders who can be delegated duties.
-Each commander is tailored to a specific strategy: attack, defend, specialist and commando.
-By allocating resources, units and bases to a commander, the player can have him/her perform various operations with whatever is at hand.
+Conflict Zone also includes three AI Co-Commanders that the player can fund, interact and instruct which, in most cases, ease off some of the player's responsibilities.
+Each commander is tailored to a specific strategy: Attack, Defend, Commando and Specialist.
+By allocating resources, units and even bases to a co-commander, the player can have him/her perform various operations with whatever is at hand.